hyperstack-org/hyperstack/docs/hyper-spec/03-hyperspec-methods-and-features.md

   end
 ```

-> Note that you must declare the params as type Proc, or use
+> Note that you must declare the params as type `Proc`, or use
-the fires method to declare an event, for the history mechanism to work.
+the `fires` method to declare an event for the history mechanism to work.

 ### Other Helpers

 #### `before_mount`

 Specifies a block of code to be executed before the first call to `mount`, `isomorphic` or `on_client`.
-This is primarly useful to add to a rspec before(:each) block containing common client code needed by all the specs in the context.
+This is primarly useful to add to an rspec `before(:each)` block containing common client code needed by all the specs in the context.

 > Unlike `mount`, `isomorphic` and `on_client`, `before_mount` does not load the client page, but will wait for the first of the other methods to be called.

 #### `run_on_client`

 same as `on_client` but no value is returned.
-Useful when the return value may be to complex to marshall and unmarshall using JSON.
+Useful when the return value may be too complex to marshall and unmarshall using JSON.

 #### `reload_page`